A Comprehensive Study on Modelling and Control of Autonomous Underwater Vehicle: Simulation Results

 \subsection{Linear Controllers}

 This section presents a comprehensive study of the linear controller architecture for the three subsystems: horizontal plane, vertical plane, and speed subsystem.
-The simulation results for the same are presented.
+The simulation results for these are also presented.